FWMSH/Constellation/control_server/README.md

 ### Components tab

 The components tab lists every managed `component` and `projector`.
 Each receives its own tile, which is color-coded by the object's current state.
+States update automatically, so there is no need to refresh the page.

 #### States

-The following states apply to both `component`s and `projector`s:

 | State   | Component | Projector | Wake on LAN |
 | -----   | --------- | --------- | ----------- |